Write your message

 3- Department of Health, Safety and Environment, School of Public Health, Shahid Sadoughi University of Medical Sciences, Yazd, Iran , rezaraeisi67@gmail.com

-Abstract: (1690 Views)
+Abstract: (2395 Views)

-and health.
+Objectives: Mental workload and chronic fatigue in the workplace are challenges that affect employees' capabilities and health.
 The aim of this study is to examine the correlation between the subscales of mental workload and various physical and mental dimensions of chronic fatigue in small industries and related jobs.

 Results: The results showed significant differences between marital status, age groups, and work experience across different occupations, while no significant differences were found based on education level.
 The highest mean score of the mental workload subscales was related to the physical demand subscale, while the lowest was related to the frustration subscale.
 Significant differences were observed in the scores of mental workload subscales across different job categories, but no significant differences were found in the scores of physical and mental fatigue dimensions across job types.
 All mental workload subscales, except for performance, had a direct correlation with physical and mental fatigue dimensions, while the performance subscale showed an inverse relationship.

-Conclusion: The findings of this study emphasize the importance of a more precise understanding of the relationship between mental workload and fatigue in workplace environments and could contribute to improving working conditions and the quality of life for employees in small industries
+Conclusion: The findings of this study emphasize the importance of a more precise understanding of the relationship between mental workload and fatigue in workplace environments and could contribute to improving working conditions and the quality of life for employees in small industries.

-Full-Text [PDF 595 kb] (611 Downloads)
+Full-Text [PDF 611 kb] (1814 Downloads)

 Type of Study: Research | Subject: Cognitive Ergonomics